Surf & Turf Country Club

 One of the infinite number of things I love about golf is playing and exploring different courses.
 There are hundreds of golf courses in Ireland and most of them are great.
 And through the likes of No Laying Up and The Fried Egg, I’ve gained an appreciation for golf architecture, or at least started to think about golf holes and courses in different ways.

-In an attempt to capture this interest, I'm tracking the best of each hole I play throughout the year and build a composite course from them.
+In an attempt to capture this interest, I'm tracking the best of each hole I play in Ireland and build a composite course from them.
 What this means that only Hole 1 on a course can be the 1st hole on the composite course, it’s not just the best 18 holes.
-So for example, even though the 7th hole at the European Club is widely considered one of the best in Ireland, I personally prefer the 7th hole at the K Club South, so it doesn’t make the cut.

 Hole 1 - Arklow, Par 4